Hays Code: Breen era

 The Hays Code also required changes regarding adaptations of other media.
-For instance, in the case of Alfred Hitchcock's Rebecca could not retain a major element from Daphne du Maurier's 1938 novel where the narrator discovers that her husband (the aristocratic widower Maxim de Winter) killed his first wife (the titular Rebecca) and she makes light of it, since it followed Rebecca having strongly provoked and taunted him.
-As having a major character get away with murder and living happily ever after would have been a flagrant violation of the Code, Hitchcock's version had Rebecca die in an accident with Maxim de Winter being only guilty for hiding the facts of her death.
+For instance, Alfred Hitchcock's Rebecca could not retain a major element from Daphne du Maurier's 1938 novel where the narrator discovers her husband (the aristocratic widower Maxim de Winter) killed his first wife (the titular Rebecca) and she makes light of it, since it followed Rebecca having strongly provoked and taunted him.
+As having a major character get away with murder and living happily ever after would have been a flagrant violation of the Code, Hitchcock's version had Rebecca die in an accident with Maxim de Winter being guilty only for hiding the facts of her death.
 The 2020 remake, not bound by the Code, restored du Maurier's original plot element.

 The PCA also engaged in political censorship.
-When Warner Bros. wanted to make a film about Nazi concentration camps, the production office forbade it, citing the above-mentioned prohibition on depicting "in an unfavorable light" another country's "institutions [and] prominent people", with threats to take the matter to the federal government if the studio went ahead.
+When Warner Bros. wanted to make a film about Nazi concentration camps, the production office forbade it, citing the prohibition on depicting "in an unfavorable light" another country's "institutions [and] prominent people", with threats to take the matter to the federal government if the studio went ahead.
 This policy prevented a number of anti-Nazi films being produced.
-In 1938, the FBI unearthed and prosecuted a Nazi spy ring, subsequently allowing Warner to produce Confessions of a Nazi Spy (1939), with the Three Stooges' short subject You Nazty Spy!
-(1940) being the first Hollywood film of any sort to openly spoof the Third Reich's leadership, being followed soon after by The Great Dictator.
+In 1938, the FBI unearthed and prosecuted a Nazi spy ring, subsequently allowing Warner to produce Confessions of a Nazi Spy (1939), with The Three Stooges' short subject You Nazty Spy!
+(1940) being the first Hollywood film of any sort to openly spoof the Third Reich's leadership, followed soon after by The Great Dictator.

 Breen's power to change scripts and scenes angered many writers, directors and Hollywood moguls.
 Breen influenced the production of Casablanca (1942), objecting to any explicit reference to Rick and Ilsa having slept together in Paris, and to the film mentioning that Captain Renault extorted sexual favors from his supplicants; ultimately, both remained strongly implied in the finished version.
 Adherence to the Code also ruled out any possibility of the film ending with Rick and Ilsa consummating their adulterous love, making inevitable the ending with Rick's noble renunciation, one of Casablanca's most famous scenes.

-Some of Hollywood's creative class managed to find positives in the Code's limitations however.
-Director Edward Dmytryk later said that the Code "had a very good effect because it made us think.
+However, some of Hollywood's creative class managed to find positives in the Code's limitations.
+Director Edward Dmytryk later said the Code "had a very good effect because it made us think.
 If we wanted to get something across that was censorable... we had to do it deviously.
 We had to be clever.
 And it usually turned out to be much better than if we had done it straight."